Post

 The OTP is perfectly secure, but there are some drawbacks to using the OTP in practice.

-Since the adversary can see the ciphertext, this kind of relation leaks some information about $m _ 1$ or $m _ 2$.
+Since the adversary can see the ciphertext, this kind of relation leaks some information about m1 or m2.
 For example, the adversary can learn exactly where the two messages differ.
 So if the key is reused, the scheme cannot be perfectly secret.

 Also, the key is (at least) as long as the message.
 This is why OTP is rarely used today.
 When sending a long message, two parties must communicate a very long key that is as long as the message, every single time!
 This makes it hard to manage the key.